 - DBRS maintains public ratings, private ratings, or private internal assessments to evaluate and monitor the potential risk that counterparties pose to the performance of the Notes.
 At the time of assigning these ratings, all transaction participants either meet or exceed DBRS counterparty requirements, which are publicly available in the published legal criteria referenced on page 1 of this report. - The exposure to interest rate risk is addressed in DBRS analysis by incorporating stressed spread assumptions in its cash flow modelling.
-In addition, the Reserve Fund can be used to pay the interest on the Series A Notes in case of a shortfall in the available proceeds. - To mitigate the risk that industry concentrations could be higher due to the absence of industry NACE code information for loans to self-employed industry DBRS assumed all such loans where part of the same industry.
+In addition, the Reserve Fund can be used to pay the interest on the Series A Notes in case of a shortfall in the available proceeds. - DBRS considers that the base case annualised probability of default ("PD") of 10.8% and the cumulative default assumptions of 82.3% at the AA rating stress and 44.5% at the CCC (high) rating stress sufficiently address the concentration risk in "Building and Development" industry as well as the exposure to refinanced loans.

-FTA PYMES Santander 6
+FTA PYMES Santander 9